aaronrbg/tweeter/README.md

 1. Clone this repository.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm start` command.
 4. Go to http://localhost:8080/ in your browser to use the app.

 ## Dependencies